odsod/language-based-security-report/report.md

 This means that we in our case could run the server under a user account which only has the specific permissions required to run our web application, including file system permissions limited to the confines of the server files.

+### Conclusions

+Taking the analysis into account, a conclusion has been made that Ruby on Rails has several security issues regarding its design choices.
+To survive in the future, Ruby on Rails will need to make sure that its security issues are kept at a low severity level, otherwise developers will start looking for alternatives.

 #### Added security from type safety